Posts with tag ”usa”

 The desert wastes of eastern California is a strange anomaly.
 There are few places so distant from the American Dream, yet so alluring at the same time.

 As we drove across the flat plains of San Agustin, we could see for miles in every direction.
-Then the antennas of Very Large Array started to appear one by one.
+Suddenly the antennas of Very Large Array started to appear one by one.

 New Mexico is truly the land of wonders.
 Or should I say bonkers?
 There is something strange, bizarre or wonderful around every corner.
 After taking a shortcut along dirt roads with cattle guards we arrived at our destination, the aptly named Pie Town.